 Believe it or not, there is no recognised definition for a pothole.
 The Road Surface Treatments Association has called for change, saying a concrete definition would stop councils “moving the goalposts” and ignoring holes which don’t meet their criteria.

 Potholes are the result of rainwater penetrating beneath the surface, eroding the underlying layers and causing the road to break down.
-Over the winter period, this damage can become much worse thanks to the water within the cracks and potholes freezing and subsequently expanding, causing further deterioration.
+Over winter, this damage can become much worse thanks to the water within the cracks and potholes freezing and subsequently expanding, causing further deterioration.
 (Anyone remember learning about freeze-thaw action in geography class? 🤓)